argoproj/argo-rollouts/docs/features/kubectl-plugin.md

 ## Usage
 The best way to get information on the available Argo Rollouts kubectl plugin commands is by run `kubectl argo rollouts`.
 The plugin lists all the available commands that the tool can execute along with a description of each commend.
 All the plugin's commands interact with the Kubernetes API server and use KubeConfig credentials for authentication.
 Since the plugin leverages the KubeConfig of the user running the command, the plugin has the permissions of those configs.

 Similar to kubectl, the plugin uses many of the same flags as the kubectl.
-For example, the `kubectl argo rollouts get canary-demo -w` command starts a watch on the `canary-demo` rollout object similar to how the `kubectl get deployment canary-demo -w` command starts a watch on a deployment.
+For example, the `kubectl argo rollouts get rollout canary-demo -w` command starts a watch on the `canary-demo` rollout object similar to how the `kubectl get deployment canary-demo -w` command starts a watch on a deployment.

 ## Visualizing Rollouts and Experiments
 In addition to encapsulating many routine commands, the Argo Rollouts kubectl plugin supports visualizing rollouts and experiments with the get command.
 The get command provides a clean representation of either the rollouts or the experiments running in a cluster.
 It returns a bunch of metadata on a resource and a tree view of the child resources created by the parent.
 As an example, here is a rollout retrieved with a get command: